TNTurnerLab/acorn/README.md

 insertions.
 Returns the length of the insertions, in the form of an object, observed in the DNV object.
 It also returns a barplot of the insertion lengths.

-calculateMNVlengths = This function will automatically grab only the multi-nucleotide variants (MNVs) from the DNV object for the calculation of the length of the MNVs.
+calculateMNVLengths = This function will automatically grab only the multi-nucleotide variants (MNVs) from the DNV object for the calculation of the length of the MNVs.
 Returns the length of the MNVs, in the form of an object, observed in the DNV object.
 It also returns a barplot of the MNVs